Ad

 Movies in the Park

-Neighborhood: Varies week to week
+Neighborhood: Varies

 More Info: Facebook

-Movies in the Park, a free fall outdoor movie series sponsored by Memphis Parks, kicks off on October 4 and runs every Saturday through the month.
-Showtimes start at 5:30 p.m., with water and treats provided as long as supplies last.
-Moviegoers are encouraged to bring chairs and blankets — and dress in costume to celebrate the movie’s theme!
-This season’s lineup includes:
+Movies in the Park, a free outdoor movie series sponsored by Memphis Parks, is officially underway and runs throughout the month.
+Showtimes start at 5:30 p.m., with water and treats provided while supplies last.
+Moviegoers are encouraged to bring chairs and blankets β€” and dress in costume to celebrate the movie’s theme!
+The last of this season’s lineup includes:

 People sitting on grass watching a cartoon on a large outdoor screen, with snacks available by a parked truck nearby.Pin

-Crosstown Arts Halloween Film Series
+Crosstown Arts Film Series

 Neighborhood: Midtown

-More Info: crosstownarts.org
+More Info: crosstownconcourse.com

 Neighborhood: East Memphis